-With the most experienced liver transplant program in the Midwest, the University of Chicago Medicine continues to lead the field in innovation, offering patients a leading-edge approach to diagnosing and treating liver diseases.
-Our seamless coordination allows transplant patients to see several specialists in one visit so they don't have to make frequent trips to the hospital.
+With the most experienced liver transplant program in the Midwest, the University of Chicago Medicine continues to lead the field in innovation.
+We offer patients a leading-edge approach to transplantation, transplanting patients at a faster rate and with better waitlist survival rates than almost any other program in the country.
+Our seamless coordination means you can see several specialists in one visit and avoid frequent trips to the hospital.

 Although every patient's transplant experience is different, our experts are dedicated to helping you through each step of your unique journey.

 We perform liver transplants on carefully selected patients with several types of liver cancer, including cancers that do not qualify for a transplant at other centers.

 UChicago Medicine transplant surgeon Dr. John LaMattina explains adult living donor liver transplantation in this animated video.Learn more about living donor liver transplantation

 If you’ve reached end-stage liver disease with liver failure or have liver or bile duct cancer, our team of liver specialists can evaluate you for liver transplantation.
 Conditions that can lead to a liver transplant include: